Grounds for Employee Dismissal: What Are the Legitimate Reasons?

 hanuman_hr

-Generally these are the reasons are affecting the employee dismissal.
+Generally, these are the reasons that affect employee dismissal:

 4. Illegal Strikes